smarie/python-valid8/docs/index.md

       }.

 > v.assert_valid('surface', 99)
-InvalidSurface: Surface should be a multiple of 100 between 0 and 10000. \
+InvalidSurface[ValueError]: Surface should be a multiple of 100 between 0 and 10000. \
    Error validating [surface=99]. \
    Validation function [and((x >= 0) & (x < 10000), x % 100 == 0)] raised \
    AtLeastOneFailed: \